Inevitabby/notes/pokemmo/bookmarks.md

 ---
-title: "Important Links"
+title: "My Bookmarks"
 ---

-This document is extremely incomplete.
+This document is extremely incomplete and fragmented, but it attempts to bookmark forum posts and tools I think are useful to store.

+Hopefully I can create a more useful reference in the future.

 # Frequent Reference
 - [Tiny Curated Rematch Guide](https://forums.pokemmo.com/index.php?/topic/148798-1-hour-trainer-rerun-guide/)